rockit-astro/mountd-talon/README.md

 ## Talon telescope daemon

-`talond` interfaces with and wraps the low-level talon daemons and exposes a coherent telescope control interface via Pyro.
+`talon_mountd` interfaces with and wraps the low-level talon daemons and exposes a coherent telescope control interface via Pyro.

 `tel` is a commandline utility for controlling the telescope.

 ### Configuration

-Configuration is read from json files that are installed by default to `/etc/talond`.
+Configuration is read from json files that are installed by default to `/etc/mountd`.
 A configuration file is specified when launching the server, and the `tel` frontend will search this location when launched.

 ```python